© 2026 Universal Management Solutions

 Why do software publishers audit companies? +

-Can a $100M+ audit demand really be reduced to six figures? +
+Can a software audit demand really be reduced that much? +

-Microsoft, Oracle, IBM, SAP, Adobe, and VMware/Broadcom are the most aggressive.
-The BSA (Business Software Alliance) also conducts multi-publisher audits.
-Since Broadcom's VMware acquisition, VMware audit activity has increased significantly.
+Microsoft, Oracle, IBM, SAP, Adobe, and VMware/Broadcom are among the most aggressive.
+The BSA can also initiate multi-publisher matters, which raises the pressure because several vendors are involved at once.

 Every Hour You Wait Costs Money